Akeoott/GitHub-Activity-Fetcher/README.md

+# INFO
+Currently this is just for me getting better at coding!
+After im done with v4 I will start working on an actually light weight **python lib** I will make a serious project out of this after v4.

 # GitHub Activity Fetcher

 A lightweight Python tool that allows you to fetch and view GitHub user activity, either from their general profile or scoped to a specific repository.
 It uses the GitHub REST API v3 and supports optional or required token-based authentication depending on your query.